Carolyn Price Horton: 1972 Corning Museum of Glass flood

 On June 23, 1972, Hurricane Agnes caused the Chemung River to rise until it flooded the streets of Corning, New York.
 The Corning Museum of Glass including much of its library was submerged in over five feet of water.
 Following the flood, Horning worked closely with librarian Virginia Wright and museum director Paul Perrot at the Corning Museum of Glass to restore the library's collection.
 Horton advised library staff on freezing techniques to prevent further deterioration of the books until they could be individually conserved.
 By August 1, 1972, the Museum was able to reopen (in part) to the public.

 Work behind the scenes went on for four more years, until 1976, to painstakingly restore the damaged glass and books from the Museum's collections and library.
 Carolyn Horton was hired to restore 600 of the Museum's rare books.
 Treatment of an individual volume, such as Comoediae Novem (1498), could involve freezing, washing away debris, de-acidifying paper to prevent decay, and repair and rebinding of the book's pages.
 The books Horton worked on have pages with annotations at the back, part of the careful documentation of her work.
 The Corning Museum retains detailed records documenting her work.

 Personal life

 Carolyn Price was married twice.
+She met her second husband Donald Horton at a party for returning veterans of the Abraham Lincoln Brigade hosted by Barrows Dunham whom she met while attending a lecture he gave at Temple University.
+The two married within a year of meeting each other and had two children.

+During the Cold War she led a campaign in Chicago's Belmont Harbor area to prevent the federal government from installing Nike anti-aircraft missiles in the residential area she lived in at the time.
+After the federal government abandoned the property and removed the missiles the buildings were occupied by the Chicago Indian Village.
+In her 60s she became an avid hiker and would visit Glacier National Park (U.S.) on a yearly basis.

-She and her second husband Don Horton had two children.
-She retired in 1984, and in 1985 she and her husband moved to the Quaker retirement community of Medford Leas, in Medford, New Jersey.
+She retired in 1984, due to failing eyesight caused by macular degeneration, and in 1985 she and her husband moved to the Quaker retirement community of Medford Leas, in Medford, New Jersey.
 She died there on October 21, 2001 and her body was donated to science.